 This activity has been generously supported through public funding from Arts Council England and our partner venues; Little Angel Theatre – London and EM Forster Theatre – Tonbridge.
 We can’t thank them enough for their flexibility and patience throughout this in-person R&D, it really wouldn’t have happened without them!

 Whilst we were able to be rehearsing together, in-person, it wasn’t safe for us to invite audiences in.
 However, we did a number of remote sharings, live from the rehearsal room, to schools, youth theatres and the general public.
-Below is a video from one of our final sharings that took place on Facebook, on Thursday 18th March 2021.
+It was great to get their thoughts on the work and shape the piece into something that will resonate with them.

 “It felt much more personal and engaging.
 When you’re sitting really far away from the action, in theatre, there’s less of a connection” – Student, Tonbridge Boys School

 “That was beautiful.
 I’m so impressed with the world you have created” – Member, Jewish Writer’s Group

 “That was really effective” – Teacher, Elizabeth Garrett School

 “It’s really great that you’re making a show for teenagers, as that’s when you find out your special interests” – Participant, Spectrum Youth Theatre

 “I’ve never seen anything like that before, it was really cool” – Student, Rye Hills Academy

 “Love this already!” – Member, Lewisham Youth Theatre